 How To Ask Robot Building Questions

-Get the best help by asking clear, detailed questions with a defined outcome
+Get faster, more accurate help by asking clear, focused questions that define a specific outcome.

-When you ask a well-structured question on the Synthiam forum, you help both yourself and everyone who searches for the same issue later.
-Clear questions lead to faster, more accurate replies from the community and better results from Athena, our AI support agent.
+Clear, well-structured questions help you and everyone who may search for the same issue later.
+Concise posts produce quicker, more accurate replies from the community and better results from Athena, our AI support assistant.

-• Best: One topic, one goal, clear success criteria, and the details needed to reproduce or understand the situation.
+• Best: One topic, one goal, clear success criteria, and enough detail to reproduce or understand the situation.

-• Harder: Multiple topics in one thread, unclear goal, or a list of outcomes (“also while you’re here…”).
+• Harder: Multiple topics in one thread, an unclear goal, or a long list of unrelated requests.

-Before you post, define the outcome you want in one sentence.
-This is the “finish line” for your question—what success looks like.
-Include every detail that affects that outcome: hardware, versions, steps, expected behavior, and actual behavior.
+Before you post, write a single sentence that defines the outcome you want.
+This is the "finish line" for your question—what success looks like.
+Then list the details that affect that outcome: hardware, software versions, exact steps, expected behavior, and actual behavior.

 Outcome statement examples: